Kong/insomnia/README.md

 You can use Insomnia without an account with **Scratch Pad**, or you can [create an account for free](https://insomnia.rest/pricing) to get access to the full capabilities of the product.

 Even with an account, Insomnia only stores your projects and files accordingly to the storage backend that you have selected, which can be Local Vault, Cloud Sync, Git Sync or any combination of them.
 As such you have the freedom to choose to store sensitive projects locally, while still being able to collaborate on others in the cloud or on Git.
+It's the best of both worlds.

 ## Premium features and support